ejasdfghjkl/Ejasdfghjkl/README.md

 ## Hi there 👋
 # 💫 About Me:
  Hi there!
 I'm an IT student passionate about technology and software development.
 I enjoy exploring various programming languages and frameworks, and I'm constantly learning new skills to enhance my coding abilities.
-My interests include web development, cybersecurity, and data analysis.<br><br>🌱 Currently, I'm working on projects that involve [mention any specific technologies or languages you are using JavaScript, Python, React.
+My interests include web development, cybersecurity, and data analysis.<br><br>🌱 Currently, I'm working on projects that involve using JavaScript, Python, React.
 I love collaborating with others and contributing to open-source projects.

 ## 🌐 Socials: